Waltsuuuu/Easy-Itinerary/README.md

 # Easy-Itinerary

-Easy Itinerary is a web application that helps users search for itineraries by country.
+Easy Itinerary is a web application that helps users search for travel itineraries by country.
 The application consists of a backend built using Fastify and a frontend built using React, enabling users to explore travel itineraries by country and get specific details for each itinerary.

 ## Current Features ✨
 - Country search with dynamic filtering